RAMKUMAR63815/smart-ecommerce-platform/README.md

 ---

-# 📧 16.
-Email Notifications

-The application supports email notifications for important events.

-Examples:

-* Order confirmation
-* Payment successful
-* Payment failed
-* Order shipped
-* Order delivered
-* **Return request submitted**
-* **Return request approved**
-* **Return request rejected**

-Email credentials should be stored in environment variables.

----

-# ⚡ 17.
+# ⚡ 24.
 Real-Time WebSocket Updates

-WebSockets are used to provide real-time application updates.
+WebSockets are used to provide real-time updates to connected users.

 Supported events can include: